DanielWTE/justlive.chat/README.md

 1. **Build-time variables**: Environment variables needed during the Next.js build process are passed as build arguments in docker-compose.yml
 2. **Runtime variables**: The same variables are also available at runtime in the container
-3. **Production environment file**: A .env.production file is automatically created during the build process

 If you need to update environment variables after deployment: